ImgBotApp/InternetNL/detail/web/tls/version/verdict/good_en.md

-Your web server allows for secure connections with sufficiently secure TLS versions only.
+Your web server offers support for sufficiently secure TLS versions only.